Local heights on hyperelliptic curves and quadratic Chabauty: Explicit Coleman--Iovita for hyperelliptic curves

-We described what $X$ looks like over each $U_\ss$ and $A_\ss$.
-We want to understand how to glue these together compatibly over pairwise intersections of $U_\ss$.
-For this, we ask the following compatibility condition on the trivialisations. \begin{definition}[\"Ubereven compatibility criterion] We assume a compatibility condition between the various inverse square roots of $g_\ss$ and $h_\ss$, which takes place over the \"ubereven clusters.
+\begin{definition}[\"Ubereven compatibility criterion] We assume a compatibility condition between the various inverse square roots of $g_\ss$ and $h_\ss$, which takes place over the \"ubereven clusters.
 Namely, we suppose the following. \begin{itemize} \item If $\ss$ is \"ubereven and not the top cluster, then $g_\ss(x)^{1/2} = 1$.
 (Since $g_\ss(x) = 1$ here, this says we take the obvious choice of square root.) \item If $\ss$ is \"ubereven and $\ss'$ is a child of $\ss$, then $h_\ss(x)^{1/2}|_{A_{\ss'}} = g_{\ss'}(x)^{1/2}h_{\ss'}(x)^{1/2}|_{A_{\ss'}}$.
 (Both sides are square roots of $f$ so we are again fixing a sign.) \end{itemize} It is always possible to make these conditions hold after possibly changing some of the $h_\ss(x)^{1/2}$ by a sign. \end{definition}